sderose/ragnarok/docs/pendingQuestions.md

     containment tests
     consolidate/split things like b/i, i/b, bi

-Loki support minimum-unique abbreviations of names?
-    elementAbbr, attributeAbbr
-    use loosedict?

-XSD extensions:
-    Prob, log-prob, signed-prob
-    tensor(shape, type)
-    missingValues(...)
-    enum unit names

-keydef? fraught....
-    maybe just field seq (magic deimiter)?

-should case-folded names be returned normalized, or is this just going to be a validation thing?
+*should case-folded names be returned normalized, or is this just going to be a validation thing?

-Bethan Tovey-Walsh's profile
-I want Steve to write all error messages from now on!
-"Funny thing found!"

-Build in charset/encoding support (esp.
+* Finish full charset/encoding support (esp.
 MacRoman and CP1252)